 - Weight loss

-- Constipation – drink plenty of fluids and let your doctor or nurse know if you have this for more than 3 days as you can have laxatives to control it
+- Constipation – drink plenty of fluids.
+Let your doctor or nurse know if you have this for more than 3 days as you can have laxatives to control it

-- A mild effect on the liver and kidneys, which is unlikely cause any symptoms and will almost certainly go back to normal after the treatment finishes – you will have regular blood tests to keep an eye on how your liver and kidneys are working
+- A mild effect on the liver and kidneys, which is unlikely cause any symptoms.
+This will almost certainly go back to normal after the treatment finishes

-- Swollen hands and feet caused by fluid build up
+- Swollen hands and feet may occur due to fluid build up

 - Tiredness and breathlessness due to a drop in red blood cells (anaemia) – you may need a blood transfusion